faizak1/Algorithms/README.md

 # Algorithms
-Projects that demonstrate knowledge of algorithms in C++
+Projects that demonstrate knowledge of algorithms, especially in C++